FelixSchladt/typst-dhbw-template/template/main.typ

 == Acronyms

-Use the `acr` function to insert acronyms, which looks like this #acr("HTTP").
+Use the `gls` function to insert acronyms, which looks like this #gls("HTTP").

 #acrlpl("API") are used to define the interaction between different software systems.

-#acrs("REST") is an architectural style for networked applications.
+#gls-short("REST") is an architectural style for networked applications.

 == Lists